bjmllr/text_extractor/README.md

 ### Factories

-By default, records are converted into hashes, but it's possible to specify a Struct or other factory object to use in place of a hash.
+By default, records are converted into hashes, but it's possible to specify a callable, Struct or other class to use in place of a hash.

 ```ruby
 extractor = TextExtractor.new do